 i) Generative Syngamy (Fusion 1): One sperm cell from the pollen tube fuses with the egg cell (1 nucleus), resulting in the formation of the zygote (2n), which develops into the embryo.

 ii) Vegetative Syngamy (Fusion 2): The other sperm cell from the pollen tube fuses with the two polar nuclei (2 nuclei) present in the central cell of the embryo sac.
-This fusion results in the formation of the primary endosperm nucleus (3n).
+This fusion leads to the creation of the primary endosperm nucleus, which is triploid (3n).

 Triple Fusion (Fusion 3):

-Triple fusion is a unique aspect of double fertilization in angiosperms, where one sperm cell from the pollen tube fuses with the two polar nuclei present in the central cell of the mature embryo sac.
-This fusion results in the formation of the primary endosperm nucleus (3n).
-The primary endosperm nucleus is triploid, containing three sets of chromosomes.
+Triple fusion is a distinctive feature of double fertilization in angiosperms.
+In this process, one of the sperm cells from the pollen tube merges with the two polar nuclei within the central cell of the mature embryo sac.
+This union forms the triploid (3n) primary endosperm nucleus, which contains three sets of chromosomes.

 After the fusion of the sperm cell with the two polar nuclei, the primary endosperm nucleus initiates a series of rapid mitotic divisions.
 Unlike typical cell divisions, these divisions do not have cytokinesis (cell wall formation), leading to the formation of a multinucleate endosperm.
-The endosperm thus becomes a nutrient-rich tissue, providing nourishment to the developing embryo.
+As a result, the endosperm develops into a nutrient-rich tissue that supports and nourishes the growing embryo.

 Endosperm is a nutritive tissue that supports the developing embryo in flowering plants.
 There exist three primary categories of endosperms: